Foster parents and relative caregivers in Oregon are required to complete training to fulfill certification and renewal requirements.

 - Each certified adult in a foster parent or relative caregiver home is required to have 30 hours of training during each two year certification period.
 Review Training Requirements for renewal.

-Individuals wishing to become foster parents are required to complete 24 training hours of Foundations training.
-Foundations training is offered in an 8 week session format.
+Individuals wishing to become foster parents are required to complete 24 training hours of pre-service training, called Foundations.
+Foundations is offered in various in-person classroom sessions.
 Please contact the training coordinator to find out the dates and times Foundations courses are being offered.

 The Department of Human Services (DHS) partners with Portland State University (PSU) to provide ongoing training for foster, relative and adoption providers.
 Training is available in a variety of settings including seminars and workshops, conferences, on-line sessions, webinars and traditional classroom settings.
 Some trainers are also available to provide specific and targeted training to smaller groups by request.